 In this paper, we presented a novel slot management scheme, named TuMM, to enable dynamic slot configuration in Hadoop.
 The main objective of TuMM is to improve resource utilization and reduce the makespan of multiple jobs.
 To meet this goal, the presented scheme introduces two main components: Workload Monitor periodically tracks the execution information of recently completed tasks and estimates the present workloads of map and reduce tasks and Slot Assigner dynamically allocates the slots to map and reduce tasks by leveraging the estimated workload information.
-We implemented TuMM on the top of Hadoop v0.20.2 and evaluated this scheme by running representative MapReduce benchmarks in a cluster at Amazon EC2.
+We further extended our scheme to manage resources (slots) for heterogeneous clusters.
+The new version of our scheme, named H TuMM, reduces the makespan of multiple jobs by separately setting the slot assignments for the node in a heterogeneous cluster.
+We implemented TuMM and H\TuMM on the top of Hadoop v0.20.2 and evaluated both schemes by running representative MapReduce benchmarks and TPC-H query sets in Amazon EC2 clusters.
 The experimental results demonstrate up to 28% reduction in the makespans and 20% increase in resource utilizations.
-The effectiveness and the robustness of TuMM are validated under both simple workloads and a more complex mixed workload.
-In the future, we plan to extend the current work to enable performance improvement in a Hadoop system with decentralized JobTrackers and evaluate TuMM in a large-scaled experimental test-bed.
+The effectiveness and the robustness of our new slot management schemes are validated under both homogeneous and heterogeneous cluster environments.
+In the future, we will further investigate the optimal total slot number configuration in the slot based Hadoop platform as well as the resource management policy in next generation Hadoop YARN platforms.